Isabelle Urquhart: Early life

+Career

 Early career

-Urquhart's first theatrical job was as a chorus girl at the Standard Theatre in New York City for $10 a week.
+Urquhart's first theatrical job was as a chorus girl at the Standard Theatre in New York City for $10 a week ($ in today's money).
 She recalled that her first performance was in Gilbert and Sullivan's Patience.
-Other sources say that her first stage appearance there was in the chorus in Billee Taylor, produced by the Richard D'Oyly Carte and E. E. Rice Opera Companies on February 19, 1891.
+Other sources say that her first stage appearance was in the chorus in Billee Taylor, produced by the Richard D'Oyly Carte and E. E. Rice opera companies on February 19, 1881.
 She soon had a small role in a serio-comedic opera by Charles Brown called Elves and Mermaids.
-She was in the chorus of another D'Oyly Carte production, the comic opera Claude Duval, the following season.
+She was in the chorus of another D'Oyly Carte production, the comic opera Claude Duval, the following theatrical season.

 Augustin Daly's company engaged Urquhart to play utility parts from 1882 to 1883.
 In this capacity, she performed as Edinge in Giroutte, Mary Ann in The Passing Regiment, and in a production of Needles and Pins.
-In The Squire, the then seventeen-year-old Urquhart played a 97-year-old woman, but not without some reservations.
-She spent three successful seasons in London, England, with the H. M. Pitts comedy company, starting in the summer of 1883.
-Between these, in May 1884, she portrayed Cora Piper in Madame Piper at Wallack's Theatre in New York.
-In September 1884, as a member of the Bijoux Theatre opera company in New York, she played Venus in a burlesque, Orpheus and Eurydice, at Stetson's Fifth Avenue Theatre.
+In The Squire, Urquhart played a 97-year-old woman, but not without some reservations; she recalled, "I was seventeen at the time, so I am not quite sure that I relished appearing as a nonagenarian."

+She spent three successful theatrical seasons in London, England, with the H. M. Pitts comedy company, starting in the summer of 1883.
+Between these, in May 1884, she portrayed Cora Piper in Madame Piper at Wallack's Theatre on Broadway.
+In September 1884, as a member of the Bijoux Theatre opera company, she played Venus in a burlesque, Orpheus and Eurydice, at Stetson's Fifth Avenue Theatre on Broadway.
 She performed the role of Mars in another burlesque, Ixion in February 1885 at The New York Comedy Theatre.
+During the 1885 to 1886 theater season in New York City, Urquhart was also in two comedies by George Bernard Shaw: Arms and the Man and How He Lied to Her Husband.

 In 1886, Urquhart acted in dramas with Lawrence Barrett at the Globe Theatre in Boston, Massachusetts, appearing as Portia in Julius Caesar, Nicol in The King's Pleasure, and Donna Isabella in The Wonder.
-Other drama roles included Gertrude in Hamlet and Hero in Much Ado About Nothing.
-However, Rudolph Aronson persuaded her to return to light opera because it paid better, though she stated in an interview, "I prefer legitimate drama to comic opera."
+Her other drama roles included Gertrude in Hamlet and Hero in Much Ado About Nothing.
+However, Rudolph Aronson persuaded her to return to comic opera because it paid better, though she stated in an interview, "I prefer legitimate drama to comic opera."